hugolu/learn-test/executable-specifications.md

 “External quality is how well the software carries out its functions at run time, and as such, is not only visible to stakeholders, but is also highly desirable.”

-“Internal quality is characteristics of the software barely visible to stakeholders but which simplifies the process of building and evolv- ing the software.
+“Internal quality is characteristics of the software barely visible to stakeholders but which simplifies the process of building and evolving the software.
 ”